Visit Program Webpage

 - Students must have yearly respirator mask ‘fit-testing’ done.
 Students will be responsible for completing this process prior to the first clinical experience and for any associated costs.

-- Students must have completed and be current in Standard First Aid and BLS (Basic Life Support) prior to practicum.
+- Current BLS (Basic Life Support) is required prior to the start of all clinical placements.
 Annual recertification of BLS must be maintained throughout the program.
 Students will be responsible for the cost of this certification.

 - Students must provide evidence that they do not have active TB.
 Acceptable evidence is a negative TB skin test or a negative chest x-ray.
 Evidence must be dated no more than six months before practicum start.
 Students are responsible for the cost of testing.
 An additional TB test is required after each possible exposure to TB and/or travel within an area that there is a known prevalence of TB.